Contact a member of the team about inclusive sports and activities:

 - email: email@example.com

-Download the inclusive sport guide for suggestions on making sport more inclusive for disabled people.
+Download our inclusive sport guide for ideas about making sport more inclusive for disabled people.

-- British Blind Sport (BBS) provide sport and recreation for blind and partially sighted people.
+- British Blind Sport (BBS) provides sport and recreation for blind and partially sighted people

-- Mencap Sport provide sport for people with learning disabilities.
+- Mencap Sport provides sport for people with learning disabilities

-- Special Olympics Great Britain are the country's largest provider of a year-round sports training and competition programme for all people with learning disabilities.
+- Special Olympics Great Britain is the country's largest provider of a year-round sports training and competition programme for all people with learning disabilities

-- UK Sports Association for People with a Learning Disability encourage the development of sustainable, integrated quality sports provision for people with learning disability from grass roots through to elite international opportunities.
+- UK Sports Association for People with a Learning Disability encourages the development of sustainable, integrated quality sports provision for people with learning disability from grass roots through to elite international opportunities